DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 * And the coding skills to get there

 Rules to live by
-* Don't panic.
+* **Don't panic**.
 The jargon and concepts will seem mysterious at first, but if you keep with it they'll start to make sense.
-* Ask for help.
+* **Ask for help**.
 Raise your hand if you have a question, or don't follow what we're doing.
 * Develop your **Google fu**.
 Learn to find answers to your questions with Google.

 **Skills**